wyattelijah/E01b-Smiles/README.md

 Open main4.py.
 You will now be drawing many faces in the window.
 Editing lines 20 through 24, draw a grid of overlapping faces.
 Now, play with the values on lines 16 and 18.
 What happens when you adjust those numbers?
 Save your changes.

+When you have completed the exercise, commit your changes and push them back to GitHub.
+Turn in the URL of your repository on canvas.

+*Extra credit:*

-*Extra credit* main5.py is much more complicated, but it allows the smiley face to track mouse movements.
+main5.py is much more complicated, but it allows the smiley face to track mouse movements.
 Add a comment to every line describing what is happening.
 Save those changes.

-When you have completed the exercise, commit your changes and push them back to GitHub.
-Turn in the URL of your repository on canvas.

 ---